Paul Hardcastle has just re-released ’19’ on its 30th anniversary,…

 The most infamous nightclub since Studio 54 is worthy of the praise and cultural analysis that greets its lurch into middle age.
 Steven React, one half of The Sharp Boys requested my fave Trade tunes for an online jolly.

 Compiling the list proved emotional.
-Before Trade became a brand and a hazy, debauched memory, it was defined by the music.
-This truth is often lost in the fevered chat about drugs, fanaticism and the characters who graced the club’s dripping corners.
+Before Trade became a brand, and then later, a hazy, debauched memory, it was defined by the music.
+This truth is often lost in the fevered chat about pills, mania and the characters who graced the club’s dripping corners.

 The tunes which sprang to mind when pondering the club’s legacy are inextricably linked to its history.
 As a birthday present to Laurence and the club, it seemed only right to give a couple of those choices some personal context.

 They’re in no particular order.
-How could they be?
 It would be foolish to give any track priority over another.
 They all played a part.
 As did everyone who span those tunes.
 And all the regulars who raved to them.

 The Trade dancefloor was deep inside the club.
 To find it, you had to navigate an Escher-esque stairwell and wobble through a long bar known as Muscle Alley.
 Once in the rippling sea of steroids, tits and tatts, you’d buy a drink, pop a pill and ponder the mania.

 To reach the heart of the club, you then had to clamber through an inky hinterland of steps, strobes and geometric mysteries before reaching the DJ booth.
 Only then could you glimpse the kaleidoscopic explosion of sound and colour that was the sunken dancefloor.
 If Hieronymus Bosch, the devil and Dionysus had designed a disco- this was it.

 Even when the club was half full, the voyage via this trippy obstacle course required focus and flexibility.
 It could very easily take hours.
 The temperature would rise with each step.
 Often, the incremental waves of heat could be overwhelming.